doubtfire-lms/doubtfire-api/CONTRIBUTING.md

 If not, the reviewer will give you suggestions and feedback for you to fix your code.

+**STOP!
+Continue to the next step once your Pull Request is approved and merged into the `doubtfire-lms`'s `develop` branch.**

 ### Cleaning Up

-Once your pull request is approved and your code changes are finalised, you may want to consider deleting your old feature branch so you don't get lots of old branches on your repository.
+Once your pull request is approved, your code changes are finalised, and merged you will want to delete your old feature branch so you don't get lots of old branches on your repository.

 Following from the example above, we would delete `feature/my-awesome-new-feature` as it has been merged into `develop`.
 We first delete the branch locally: